-Which supplements can help lower cholesterol and keep my heart healthy?
+Which supplements or foods can help lower cholesterol and keep my heart healthy?
 Are there any to avoid?

 Some, but not all studies suggest that pantethine (which is not a B vitamin but is often included as an ingredient in B vitamin supplements) may help to lower LDL cholesterol.